Kintyre/ksconf/docs/source/install_advanced.rst

 On Windows
 ^^^^^^^^^^

-1. Open a browser and download the latest "Wheel" file file from `PyPI <https://pypi.org/project/kintyre-splunk-conf/#files>`__.
+1. Open a browser and download the latest "Wheel" file file from `PyPI <kintyre-splunk-conf-wheel>`_.
 2. Rename the ``.whl`` extension to ``.zip``.
 (This may require showing file extensions in Explorer.)
 3. Extract the zip file to a temporary folder.
 (This should create a folder named "ksconf")
 4. Create a new folder called "Kintyre" under the Splunk installation path (aka ``SPLUNK_HOME``)